Mesher Orders Explained

 What is a Mesher order?

-A Mesher Order allows the sale of the family home to be postponed in a divorce case, either for a fixed length of time or until a trigger event happens.
-It is typically used where one party wants to stay in the family home with the children but is unable to get a mortgage or make the monthly mortgage payments on their own.
+A Mesher Order allows the sale of the family home to be postponed in the event of a divorce, either for a fixed time or until a trigger event happens.
+It is typically used when one party wants to stay in the family home with the children but cannot get a mortgage or make monthly payments independently.

 What are trigger events?